Trek Frame Serial Numbers

 is the date of serializing, not necessarily model year.

-The last three digits - The final letter
+The last three characters - The final letter

 ranges from A to Z and the final two numbers go from 01 to 99.